olcf/olcf-user-docs/accounts/glossary.rst

   Sensitive or Restricted Information
     Principal Investigators are responsible for knowing whether their project uses or generates sensitive or restricted information.
-Department of Energy systems contain data only related to scientific research and do not contain personally identifiable information.
-Therefore, you should answer "Yes" if your project uses or generates data that falls under the Privacy Act of 1974 U.S.C.
-552a.
+Department of Energy systems contain data only related to scientific research.

+    Sensitive Information: This includes, but is not limited to, personally-identifiable information (PII).
+PII is information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.

-    Use of OLCF resources to store, manipulate, or remotely access any national security information is prohibited.
-This includes, but is not limited to, classified information, unclassified controlled nuclear information (UCNI), naval nuclear propulsion information (NNPI), the design or development of nuclear, biological, or chemical weapons or of any weapons of mass destruction.
+    Restricted Information: This includes, but is not limited to, classified information, unclassified controlled nuclear information (UCNI), naval nuclear propulsion information (NNPI), the design or development of nuclear, biological, or chemical weapons or of any weapons of mass destruction.
+Use of OLCF resources to store, manipulate, or remotely access classified information is prohibited.

     For more information contact the DOE at:

     | Office of Domestic and International Energy Policy
     | US Department of Energy